(Updated and fully revised 22nd September 2017 – original publication August 15th 2010)

-In one of his posts a while ago he referred back to an interview with Jerry Greenberg on Bite Me! in which Jerry makes a major statement on how to build your fanbase.
+In one of his posts a while ago he referred back to an interview in which there’s a major statement on how to build your fanbase.

 The piece said:

 “Steve Ross had a vision of creating music on TV and having it be a marketing tool.
 Bud said to me as MTV progressed that he felt MTV hurt the record business.

 His whole philosophy and, I have to agree with him, was that we broke bands by them going out and getting a fanbase – a real fanbase.
 AC/DC started out in a little club called Max’s Kansas City then they worked their way up to the Fillmore then the Forum and then the stadiums.